From the Hill to Hollywood: An L.A. Connections Program Experience

 Heather then took two other students and me to a national League of Legends gaming competition as her personal guests.
 All the professional North American teams were there: Team Liquid, 100 Thieves, and Cloud9.
 I even witnessed the legendary player Doublelift destroy the other teams there.
 I had never attended an esports competition before — needless to say, I was geeking out.

-For dinner that night, the entire Connections Program group met with writer and editor Autumn Hilden ’00, an animator, illustrator, and designer, and creative director Justin Hilden ’01.
+For dinner that night, the entire Connections Program group met with writer and editor Autumn Hilden ’00, who has worked at Disney and The Jim Henson Company, and Justin Hilden ’01, an animator, illustrator, designer, and creative director at Makefully studio.
 Autumn had asked many of her friends, including some who weren’t even Oles, to meet with us.

-Dinner guests included Mike Roe ’03, the arts and entertainment editor at Southern California Public Radio, and his wife, Kristiana Roe, a copy editor for Warner Bros; David Brandvik ’94, a director at Directors Guild of America; Maddi Frick ’12, who works in business legal and music affairs at Starz; and Paul Anderson ’06, production manager at Nickelodeon Animation.
+Dinner guests included Mike Roe ’03, the arts and entertainment editor at Southern California Public Radio, and his wife, Kristiana Roe, a copy editor and website publisher for Warner Bros; and Paul Anderson ’06, production manager at Nickelodeon Animation.

 I was anxious about going to dinner.
 We were meeting people who work with some of the biggest entertainment industries in the world.
 I’m a people person, but I’ve never been to an outing where the sole purpose is to make professional connections.
 I didn’t know what to say.
 Hello, can I please have a job?